-Next, make a “grocery list” and send your littles out on an errand – the grocery store is always a popular place to be!
+Next, make a “grocery list” and send your littles out on an errand – the Neighborhood Market is always a popular place to be!
 With small shopping carts, 2 check-out lanes, and realistic foods and goods, your family is sure to have a fun time playing pretend.

-Be sure to also check out the diner (situated right outside of the grocery store) and let your kids make you a delicious meal.
+Be sure to also check out the Little Spot Diner (situated right outside of the grocery store) and let your kids make you a delicious meal.
 My favorite thing about “World of Work” is watching my kid’s creativity and imagination come to life in these real-world settings sized just right for them!

 You can’t miss him, he’s the world’s largest child measuring in at over 40 feet tall with a heart weighing over 500 pounds!
 Eddie is his name and he will help teach your children all about body organs and their functions!